diogok/herogame/README.md

 "Your Hero Game" is a very simple and generic dungeon explorer game.
 You play a rookie trying to become a hero, and to prove yourself worth you must complete a simpel quest: Return a stolen amulet from the evil Gathor!

-Tested on Firefox and Chrome, control with your mouse.
+Tested on Firefox and Chrome.
+Controls: Click interact and walk, you can also use the keyboard to move.

 Awesome tileset from [Jerom](http://opengameart.org/users/jerom) [16x16 fantasy tileset](http://opengameart.org/content/16x16-fantasy-tileset)!